Davidjinzb/DANAA/README.md

 # Implementation of DANAA: Double Adversarial Neuron Attribution for Transferable Attacks

-This repository contains the official implementation code for the research paper "DANAA: Towards Transferable Attacks with Double Adversarial Neuron Attribution."
+This repository contains the official implementation code for the research paper [DANAA: Towards Transferable Attacks with Double Adversarial Neuron Attribution](https://link.springer.com/chapter/10.1007/978-3-031-46664-9_31).
 The DANAA framework is designed to generate adversarial examples with enhanced transferability by leveraging the concept of double adversarial neuron attribution.

 ## Prerequisites